 4. Optional Pools will be as follows • Open & Sectional pools @ £1.00; £3.00; £5.00; £10.00; £20.00; Paid out 1 in 8 • Single Bird Nomination @ £1.00; £5.00; £10.00 Winner takes all • Charity Nomination > Paid Out 50% to the winner and 50% to the Charity

 5. Open and Section prize money to be decided annually by the Management Committee

-6. International Races: – Every pigeon timed in must be verified within thirty minutes of timing-in.
-National Races:- Only your first pigeon needs to be verified within thirty minutes of clocking.
-When verifying you must include your BICC number; Your Name; Your Town; the ring number and timed clocked with any wing marks if applicable.
-If the race is longer than three days duration, then verification must be within 12 hours
+6. International Races: – Every pigeon timed should be verified within thirty minutes of timing in.
+National Races:- Only your first pigeon needs to be verified and this should be within thirty minutes of clocking.
+Should a member’s first pigeon in a National Race be verified after the thirty minute deadline, then the time the verification is made may be used as the clocking/ arrival time.
+When verifying you MUST include your BICC number; your name; your Town, the ring number and time clocked with any wing marks if applicable.
+If the race is longer than three days duration, then verification must be within 12 hours.

 7. The duration of International races is either the normal British race down to 220 y.p.m. with the exception of Barcelona which shall cease at 160 y.p.m. ~ or the length designated by the International Authorities; whichever is the longest.
 All other races organised by the club to end at 220 y.p.m.

 8. Each competing member must pay all race fees including those payable to the International organiser(s).
 All such fees being payable at marking stations at time of entering birds in the race.

 9. The Hours of Darkness (HoD) as applicable will be displayed in the member’s handbook

 10. All members are to have made their payments in full for their subscriptions, race entries and pools before pigeons are accepted for marking or disqualification will apply.